zjiayao/stat7614/dataset/directed_alliance/README.markdown

 ## Content

-- country_a & country_b: the pair of countries that can potentially form alliances (edges in network parlance)
+- `country_a & country_b`: the pair of countries that can potentially form alliances (edges in network parlance)

-- year: this is the time indicator for each year (data spans from 1948 to 2009
+- `year`: this is the time indicator for each year (data spans from 1948 to 2009

-- polity2_a: this is the level of democracy (a numerical indicator from -10 to 10) where higher values indicate that a country_a is more democratic
+- `polity2_a`: this is the level of democracy (a numerical indicator from -10 to 10) where higher values indicate that a country_a is more democratic

-- polity2_b: this is the level of democracy (a numerical indicator from -10 to 10) where higher values indicate that a country_b is more democratic
+- `polity2_b`: this is the level of democracy (a numerical indicator from -10 to 10) where higher values indicate that a country_b is more democratic

-- defense: a binary indicator if country_a and country_b were in a defensive alliance with each other in year t
+- `defense`: a binary indicator if country_a and country_b were in a defensive alliance with each other in year t

-- countrya_agereg: this is a count meter that indicates the duration that countrya first experienced a regime change (structural shock)
+- `countrya_agereg`: this is a count meter that indicates the duration that countrya first experienced a regime change (structural shock)

-- countrya_agedem: this is count meter for when the country first transitioned into a democracy
+- `countrya_agedem`: this is count meter for when the country first transitioned into a democracy

 ## Possible Directions